Oberschönau

 Oberschönau (/de/, lit.
-'Upper Schönau', in contrast to "Lower Schönau") is a village and a former municipality in the district Schmalkalden-Meiningen, in Thuringia, Germany.
-Since the 1st of January 2019, it is part of the town Steinbach-Hallenberg.
+'Upper Schönau', in contrast to "Lower Schönau") is a village and a former municipality in the district of Schmalkalden-Meiningen, in Thuringia, Germany.
+Since 1 January 2019, it has been part of the town of Steinbach-Hallenberg as one of its Ortsteile.

 History

 From 1868 to 1944, Oberschönau was part of the Prussian Province of Hesse-Nassau.